pactumjs/pactum/README.md

 });
 ```

-It also allows us to make assertions in a more descriptive way.
+It also allows us to break assertions into multiple steps that makes our expectations much more clearer.

 ```javascript
 const pactum = require('../../src/index');